CNS-OIST/draculab/README.md

 connection delay, and all connection delays in the network are multiples of it.

-The simulator is has a relatively simple architecture, so that experienced Python users can understand its source code and make any required adjustments.
+The simulator has a relatively simple architecture, so that experienced Python users can understand its source code and make any required adjustments.